aws/aws-sdk-pandas/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-*Note: An automated CI build is triggered with every pull request.
+*Note: An automated Code Build is triggered with every pull request.
 To skip it, add the prefix `[skip-ci] -` to your commit message.*

 ## Finding contributions to work on